mstocco/mariostoc.co/content/traininglog/20220515-ironman2022-15weeksout.md

 Legs and lungs over 60 minutes?
 Excellent.
 Do I have a glaring weakness to work on?
 Absolutely.

-I spent a good amount (not all) sitting up and pedalling easy back home.
+I spent a good amount (but not all) sitting up and pedalling easy back home.

 Lemonade and maple syrup for calories steady throughout the ride (and 60 minute effort).